beerlington/classy_enum/README.md

 See the [wiki](https://github.com/beerlington/classy_enum/wiki/Upgrading) for notes about upgrading from previous versions.

-## Example Usage
+## Getting Started & Example Usage

 The most common use for ClassyEnum is to replace database lookup tables where the content and behavior is mostly static and has multiple "types".
-In this example, I have an ActiveRecord model called `Alarm` with an attribute called `priority`.
+In this example, I have an Active Record model called `Alarm` with an attribute called `priority`.
 Priority is stored as a string (VARCHAR) type in the database and is converted to an enum value when requested.

 ### 1. Generate the Enum